fernandojrdev/fernandojrdev/README.md

 - Constantly implementing improvements and adding new features to [Growth Supplements](https://www.gsuplementos.com.br/) eCommerce.
 - Engage in small-scale projects to explore and master new languages.
 [Here's an example: Bitcoin API Fetcher](https://github.com/fernandojrdev/bitcoin-api-fetcher)
 - New eCommerce store built from scratch on Shopify.
+[Vision Shapes - 3D eCommerce](https://visionshapes.com.br/)

 ## Projects